apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 The cache is designed to be relatively resistant to disk failures.
-Because each :term:`storage unit` in each :term:`cache volume` is mostly independent, the loss of a disk simply means that the corresponding :cpp:class:`Stripe` instances (one per cache volume that uses the storage unit) becomes unusable.
+Because each :term:`storage unit` in each :term:`cache volume` is mostly independent, the loss of a disk simply means that the corresponding :cpp:class:`StripeSM` instances (one per cache volume that uses the storage unit) becomes unusable.
 The primary issue is updating the volume assignment table to both preserve assignments for objects on still operational volumes while distributing the assignments from the